steveaq/steveaq.github.io/_posts/2022-03-05-FBREF-Data-Scraping-Walk-Through-pt1.md

 ## Data

 Let's load the data.
 For the sake of ease lets start with a squad page.
-I've gone with this as this page seems to have the most data in a table that is easy for the scrapper to access and retrieve the infomation from.
+I've gone with this as this page seems to have the most data in a table that is easy for the scrapper to access and retrieve the information from.
 I'm watching far more Serie A these days so the team I've gone with is Napoli.
 The fbref page used can be found [here](https://fbref.com/en/squads/d48ad4ff/Napoli-Stats).

 ![Napoli_Team](/images/Napoli_Team.png)